ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/en.md

 ![](img/report-user-forum.png "The report button on a forum post")

 1. Hover the cursor over the post.
-2. In a row of buttons that appear in the top right corner of the post, click the button with warning sign.
+2. In a row of buttons that appear in the top right corner of the post, click the button with a warning sign.
 3. Select the category and add details (optional).

 ### Comments section